 return results

-For APIs with generous rate limits, you can process items in parallel.
-For strict APIs (like Salesforce at 100 requests per 15 seconds), sequential processing within each batch keeps you safe.
+For APIs with generous rate limits, parallel processing is fine.
+For strict ones (Salesforce caps at 100 requests per 15 seconds), sequential processing inside each batch is safer.

 Production syncs get interrupted.
 Server restarts, deployment rollouts, and network blips all cause workflow failures.
-Without checkpoints, you re-fetch everything from the beginning.
+Without checkpoints, you re-fetch everything from the beginning, which on a 2M-row CRM sync is a bad day.

 Persist progress so restarts don't repeat work: